mottaquikarim/dev/blog/content/games/index.md

 }
 </style>

-I've been building daily word games for a while now.
-It started when I accidentally played Wordle without my partner (she was not pleased) — things escalated from there.
-They're all free and playable in your browser.
+I enjoy thinking up (with friends and family) and building web-based word games.
+Some of them, like Freestyle and Wordle Time Machine, have gotten slightly popular or re-blogged/tweeted etc. All free, all playable in your browser.

 <div class="games-list">
   <a class="game-card" href="https://playfreestyle.co">